n-of-one/attack_vector_2/frontend/src/standalone/ice/jigsaw/doc/JIGSAW_REQUIREMENTS.md

 ### Snap detection

-- After a drag completes (`object:modified` event), the system checks all pieces in the moved group for potential snaps to neighboring pieces.
+- After a drag completes, the system checks all pieces in the moved group for potential snaps to neighboring pieces.
 - A neighbor is a piece at an adjacent grid position (left, right, above, below).
 - Snap criteria:
     1. The neighbor must have the same rotation as the dragged piece.